felix161096/Robotic-Vision/Follow-Line/README.md

     </figcaption>
     </font>

+The PID controller required of a reference to keep the car inside the road.
+In this case, the center of the red line in a straight segment was considered, i.e. the middle point of the columns of the image.

+Computing
 This impliques a
 The first challenge to be outcomed is the first consideration.
 If the car is set in any positon in the initial moment,